sbkoth/sbkoth.github.io/content/services/stream-processing.md

 We design and implement high-performance real-time data streaming and processing solutions that drive immediate insights and actions.
 Our services include:

-- Kafka cluster design and implementation
+- Enterprise Kafka/Confluent architecture and implementation
+- Multi-datacenter and hybrid cloud streaming architectures
-- Confluent Cloud architecture and deployment
+- Confluent Cloud design, deployment, and optimization
+- Kafka Streams applications for real-time data transformations
+- Kafka Connect for reliable data integration
-- Apache Flink applications for stateful stream processing
+- Spring Boot and Micronaut stream processing applications
-- Real-time ETL pipeline development
+- Containerized deployment on Kubernetes/OpenShift
+- Infrastructure as code with Terraform and Ansible
-- Stream analytics and monitoring solutions
+- Stream monitoring and operational excellence
+- Disaster recovery strategy and implementation
 - Event-driven microservices architecture
-- Exactly-once processing guarantees
-- High-throughput, low-latency system optimization